-This was a common experience on college campuses before February, 2010.
-Credit card companies would set up tables in common areas and offer free stuff such as T-shirts, gift cards, and iPods, to get college students to sign up.
+Before February 2010, credit card companies would set up tables in common areas on college campuses and offer free stuff such as T-shirts, gift cards, and iPods, to get students to sign up.
 A few weeks later, the students would receive their credit cards in the mail.

 College students put these new credit cards to use.
 According to a 2009 Sallie Mae Study, students graduated with an average of over $4,000 in credit card debt; 82% of students with a credit card carried a balance month to month.

-In May 2009, in an effort to protect consumers against unfair practices, President Obama signed the Credit Card Accountability, Responsibility, and Disclosure Act, commonly known as the “CARD Act,” into law.
+New laws have since increased the protection for consumers against unfair credit card company practices.
+In May 2009, President Obama signed the Credit Card Accountability, Responsibility, and Disclosure Act, commonly known as the “CARD Act,” into law.